-Now that the pandemic has entered a phase, I am contemplating healing pandemic grief.
+Now that the pandemic has entered a new phase, I am contemplating how to heal pandemic grief.
 I am asking myself many questions: What will my life look like as things get back to “normal”?
 Can I really go back to the way things were?
 What have I learned from this loss that I can carry forward in my life to be of benefit to myself and others?

 As grief educator Ken Doka has said, “Whenever we experience a loss…it helps to recognize that loss and grief have changed us.
 We cannot go back to the way we were before.
 Our situations are different.
 We are different as well.”